-Where it is clear that an investigation by the police or social care is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the LADO should discuss the next steps with the Headteacher.
+- 11.1 For low level concerns, investigations should be conducted within the parameters of the school's code of conduct and, if relevant, disciplinary policy.. - 11.2 For allegations that meet the harms threshold but where it has been made clear by the LADO that an investigation by the police or social care is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the LADO should discuss the next steps with the headteacher or the Designated Safeguarding Lead.
 In those circumstances, the options open to the school depend on the nature and circumstances of the allegation and the evidence and information available.
-This will range from taking no further action to dismissal or a decision not to use the person's services in future.
-Where further enquiries will be needed and the complexity of the allegation warrants it, an independent investigator may be used.
+Where further enquiries will be needed and the complexity of the allegation warrants it, an internal investigation should be commenced and an independent investigator may be considered appropriate and used.

-Timescales
+12. Timescales

-It is in everyone's interest to resolve cases as quickly as possible, consistent with a fair and thorough investigation and avoid unnecessary delay.
-Indicative timescales for each stage of the process are shown below: the time taken to investigate and resolve individual cases depends on a variety of factors including the nature, seriousness and complexity of the allegation, but these targets should be achievable in all but truly exceptional cases.
-It is expected that 80% of cases should be resolved within one month, 90% within three months and all but the most exceptional cases should be completed within 12 months.
+- 12.1 It is in everyone's interest to resolve cases as quickly as possible, consistent with a fair and thorough investigation and avoid unnecessary delay.
+Indicative timescales for each stage of the process are shown below: the time taken to investigate and resolve individual cases depends on a variety of factors including the nature, seriousness and complexity of the allegation, but these targets should be achieved in all but truly exceptional cases.
+It is expected that 80% of cases should be resolved within one month, 90% within three months and all but the most exceptional cases should be completed within 12 months. - 12.2 For those cases where it is clear immediately that the allegation is unsubstantiated or malicious, they should aim to be resolved within one week.
+Where the initial

-For those cases where it is clear immediately that the allegation is unsubstantiated or malicious, the aim should be to resolve within one week.
-Where the initial consideration decides that the allegation does not involve a possible criminal offence it will be for the school to deal with it, although if there are concerns about child protection, the school should discuss them with the LADO.
-In such cases, if the nature of the allegation does not require formal disciplinary action, the school should aim to institute appropriate action within three working days.
-If a disciplinary hearing is required and can be held without investigation, the hearing should be held within 15 working days.

-Where further investigation is required to inform the initial consideration of disciplinary action, the Headteacher should discuss who will undertake that with the LADO.
-The investigating officer should aim to provide a report to the Headteacher within 10 working days.

-On receipt of the report of the disciplinary investigation, the school should decide whether a disciplinary hearing is needed within two working days and if the hearing is needed it should be held within 15 working days.
+- consideration decides that the allegation does not involve a possible criminal offence and does not require formal disciplinary action, the school should institute appropriate action within three working days.
+After investigation, if a disciplinary hearing is required we would aim to hold these within 15 working days. - 12.3 Where further investigation is required to inform the initial consideration of disciplinary action, the headteacher should discuss who will undertake the investigation with the LADO.
+The investigating officer should aim to provide a report to the employer within 10 working days. - 12.4 On receipt of the report of the disciplinary investigation, the school should decide whether a disciplinary hearing is needed within two working days and if the hearing is needed it should be held within 15 working days.

-Supporting those involved
+13. Supporting those involved